tez-capital/docs.tez.capital_content/en/getting-started/baker-key-architecture.md

 4. Confirm on your Ledger
 5. **Wait 3 cycles (~3 days)** for the new key to become active

-> **ℹ️ Proof of Possession (PoP):** A cryptographic proof that you own the private key corresponding to the public key you are registering.
+> **ℹ️ INFO: Proof of Possession (PoP):** A cryptographic proof that you own the private key corresponding to the public key you are registering.
 Required for all tz4 key registrations.
 Generated automatically by TezBake/TezSign during setup, or via `tezbake signer client get proof of possession for <alias>` for soft keys.

 The manager key signs the on-chain operation that registers the new consensus/companion keys.
 The consensus and companion keys themselves only need to be available on the signing device — they do not need to be accessible by the client at registration time (only the PoP is needed).